nimdone/nimdone-88471/src/pages/index.md

 meta_description: >-
   Nimdone is a custom-built tool to make powerpoint presentations in medicine.
-  It offers a new search experience within PubMed, user can organize papers into an online library and an innovative way to design presentations
+  It offers a new search experience within PubMed, user can organize papers into an online library and try an innovative way to design presentations
 template: landing
 ---